-USF needs to Attack, Attack, Attack.
+USF needs to attack, attack, attack.
 Rudd, Allen, Perry and Brock all need to attack the interior of the SMU defense.
-Russ Smith had SMU so worried about his ability to slash to the basket that they left some of his teammates wide open.
-USF needs to penetrate early and often.
-The Bulls get to the free throw line better than any team in the conference other than Louisville ,and it seems that SMU has yet to find out how to stay away from foul trouble.
+That's not an easy task, but USF needs to penetrate early and often if its going to have a chance.
+The Bulls get to the free throw line better than any team in the conference other than Louisville, and it seems that SMU has yet to find out how to stay away from foul trouble.
 USF needs to get to the inside and not settle for low percentage shots.

 Game Preview: SMU vs. South Florida

 Pony Stampede Podcast Dec.
 7Come inside the Pony Stampede Podcast with the latest on Chad Morris, SMU recruiting and team notes.